flancia-coop/doc.anagora.org/fellowship-of-the-link.md

             - 2w in Baja California
             - Then another in Geneva \o/
                 - July 26th Wednesday is the event
+                - Travelling back home on the 30th
+                - 29th should be free
+   -

 - Start recording, we're currently using Jitsi and that works best with a [[Chromium]] based browser.
 - Agenda
     - [[Flancian]]